sissa81/Cryptocurrency-Clusters/README.md

 ## Process

-* Data Preparation
+* Data Preparation: exclude cryptocurrency that is not being traded, or has not been mined.
+Convert text values to numerical data and standardize the dataset.

-* Dimensionality Reduction
+* Dimensionality Reduction: reduced number of features through PCA and t-SNE, preserving 90% of the explained variance in dimensionality reduction.

-* Cluster Analysis with K-Means
+* Cluster Analysis with K-Means: create an elbow plot to determine the best number of clusters.

 ### Recommendation